Gary's Resume Page

 So Why Does Gary Write?

-Before Gary became a Technical Writer, he spent 5+ years providing Technical Support and Quality Assurance for several companies in the computer graphics industry.
+Before Gary became a Technical Writer, he spent 5+ years providing Technical Support and Quality Assurance for several companies in the 3D graphics chip industry.
 While doing so, he came across a large number of frustrating, incomprehensible and/or unintelligible product manuals and technical documents.
 He also heard directly from end users, OEM customers and third party application developers who were annoyed by (and therefore quick to point out) the ambiguities in the documentation they were provided.
 So Gary learned first hand how to deliver effective technical documentation.

 It soon became clear to Gary that many of the product manuals he relied on to perform his Technical Support / QA duties were at best lacking critical information or at worst full of outright inaccuracies.
 Many companies overlook (and underestimate) the importance of providing proper technical documentation for their products.
 Let's face it, putting together a User Guide, for example, is often the last thing on the mind of the busy Project Manager.